saksham25bce10787-pixel/mood-based-activity-recommendation-cli/README.md

 This will help verify that all features of the system are working correctly.

 ## Made by:

--Saksham Jain
+- Saksham Jain
--B.Tech CSE Core
+- B.Tech CSE Core
--VIT Bhopal University
+- VIT Bhopal University